rei/rei-cedar-docs/docs/patterns/status-notifications/Readme.md

 ## Transient Status notifications

- temporary messages that come and go without users’ input and they
+ temporary messages that come and go without users’ input, They indicate the completion of a task or process initiated by the user or the application itself

 <cdr-table class="advanced-table" full-width=false>
   <tr>